chronologic/keeper-db/README.md

 ## Environment variables

+This repo uses [`dotenv`](https://www.npmjs.com/package/dotenv) to load environment variables.

+An `.env` file should be created based on the `.env.example` template file.
+The `.env` file should never be commited.

+Below is a list of possible environment variables.

 | Name      | Type     | Default | Description                                                                     |
 | --------- | -------- | ------- | ------------------------------------------------------------------------------- |
 | LOG_LEVEL | `string` | `info`  | Standard [`npm`](https://github.com/winstonjs/winston#logging-levels) log level |